 - See shows for $5 and museums for $2.50.
 If your family includes a student age 13 to 22, one of the best deals around is through called Culture Shock Miami.
 Students can get discount tickets to performances in Miami for only $5 each and entrance to museums and attractions for just $2.50.
 Read more about how it works here.
 Best of all, each student can buy two tickets, and anyone of any age can use the second ticket.
 Tickets must be purchased at last one day in advance.

 - See a free or cheap outdoor movie.
-‘Tis the season for free and cheap outdoor moves.
-See this week’s offerings here.
+‘Tis the season for free and cheap outdoor movies.
+See the list here.

 - Go to the Miami-Dade Youth Fair for less.
 There are treats, games and rides for the family to enjoy.
 See all the coupons and discounts here.